 The Emmy event brought up what I had just read in the comment section of The Sidney Morning Herald, “A headful of nits; does anyone want a selfie?”, by Annabel Crabb, August 17, 2014.

 Although she speaks about various “adult humiliations,” one caught my eye, which is the following: “I speak, with grim and recently acquired expertise” on the Adult Nit Infestation.
 Of course, we sure know about that one!

-“As an adult, the discovery that one is harbouring an unspecified number of small scuttling insects in one’s hair brings about a number of confronting results.
+As an adult, the discovery that one is harboring an unspecified number of small scuttling insects in one’s hair brings about a number of confronting results.
 First and foremost, I could not get beyond this one personally; which resulted in a shaved head.

 One of the basic rules of lice prevention is no head-to-head contact; however, applying this to selfies is not so apparent.
-While discussing a fundraiser with the principle of Crystal Lake Elementary School, Brenda Watkins said she also recently read about selfies and lice transmission.
+While discussing a fundraiser with the principle of Crystal Lake Elementary School; Brenda Watkins said, she also recently read about selfies and lice transmission.

 So, I shared this with both Alan and Cheryl; so they could better protect themselves.
 Since they take many photos with others, including selfies, prevention is everything.
 No offense to others; but lice is like being a carrier of the flu.
 Moreover, before you know you have it; and you’ve already passed it on.

 Consequently, this conversation was perfect timing for their next event, The Social Slam Selfie Awards